 More about North Pacific Expeditions

 As a young boy, Captain/Owner Erik Teevin dreamed of making a living on the water.
 He started sailing by age 10, eventually volunteering on the 1920s-era Steamship Virginia V in Washington state.
 After exploring Prince William Sound as skipper for Ocean Beauty Seafoods, Erik, with urging from his wife Aspin, decided to spend summers guiding others through Alaska’s amazing landscape.
 Finding M/V Sea Star provided the perfect opportunity to launch a small yacht adventuring business, creating reality from the initial dream.
 Erik and co-engineer Tracy Meyer both work as officers of the deck.
-Tracy also serves as the naturalist to tell you about the geography and wildlife of the area.
-A chef and deckhand round out the crew, assuring that guests are well fed, and that the vessel stays shipshape throughout the voyage.
+Tracy also serves as the naturalist/guide to tell you about the geography and wildlife of the area.
+A chef and deckhand round out the crew, ensuring that guests are well fed, and that the vessel stays shipshape throughout the voyage.
 Erik holds a 200-ton Master Near Coastal license, and Tracy is a licensed 100-ton Master and 200-ton Mate Near Coastal who learned her navigational and sailing skills as an officer in the U.S. Navy.